Basquiat (film): Casting

 After the film was released, Jeffrey Wright said that "I think my performance was appropriated, literally, and the way I was edited was appropriated in the same way his [Basquiat's] story has been appropriated and that he was appropriated when he was alive. [...]
 Julian made him out to be too docile and too much of a victim and too passive and not as dangerous as he really was.
 It's about containing Basquiat.
 It's about aggrandizing himself through Basquiat's memory."

-Comparing Bowie's Warhol to earlier portrayals, Paul Morrissey (who directed many Warhol films) said "Bowie was the best by far.
+David Bowie recalled how meeting Warhol in real life helped him in the role, and recounted his early meetings with him:I met him a couple of times, but we seldom shared more than platitudes.
+The first time we saw each other an awkward silence fell till he remarked my bright yellow shoes and started talking enthusiastically.
+He wanted to be very superficial.
+And seemingly emotionless, indifferent, just like a dead fish.
+Lou Reed described him most profoundly when he once told me they should bring a doll of Andy on the market: a doll that you wind up and doesn't do anything.
+But I managed to observe him well, and that was a helping hand for the film [Basquiat...].Comparing Bowie's Warhol to earlier portrayals, Paul Morrissey (who directed many Warhol films) said "Bowie was the best by far.
 You come away from Basquiat thinking Andy was comical and amusing, not a pretentious, phony piece of shit, which is how others show him."
 He also noted that "Bowie at least knew Andy.
 They went to the same parties."
 Bowie was able to borrow Warhol's actual wig, glasses and jacket from the Warhol Museum in Pittsburgh for the film.
-Writer Bob Colacello, who edited Warhol's Interview magazine in the 70's and early 80's, said "[Crispin] Glover walked the most like [the real] Andy, [Jared] Harris talked the most like Andy, and Bowie looked the most like Andy.
+Writer Bob Colacello, who edited Warhol's Interview magazine in the '70s and early '80s, said "[Crispin] Glover walked the most like [the real] Andy, [Jared] Harris talked the most like Andy, and Bowie looked the most like Andy.
 When I first saw Bowie on the set, it was like Andy had been resurrected."

-In 2018, musician and actor Lenny Kravitz said in an interview with V Magazine, that director Julian Schnabel had asked him to take the role of Basquiat.
+In 2018, musician and actor Lenny Kravitz said in an interview with V Magazine, that Schnabel had asked him to take the role of Basquiat.
 Kravitz said, "I look back and I'm like, wow, I probably should have done that".

+Joseph Glasco, a friend of Schnabel's, had a small acting role in the film and provided some voice over narration.
+He died May 31, 1996 before the film was released in August.
+Schnabel dedicated the film to Glasco in the final film credit.